• Skip to primary navigation

 4. Enable/Disable Flight Mode

-Switching ON Airplane Mode and switching it OFF resets Mobile Networks and is known to fix Network connectivity problems.
+Switching ON Airplane Mode and switching it OFF resets Mobile Networks and is known to fix Network connectivity issues.

 2. Wait for 30 seconds > Disable Flight Mode by moving the slider to OFF position (White).